SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

   })
 ```

-U can read more about population [Here](mongoosejs.com/docs/populate.html)
+You can read more about population [Here](mongoosejs.com/docs/populate.html)

 [/slide]